aaron868/dota-model/README.md

 All the Dota objects are modeled as immutable, singletons.
 There is only one instance of every object.
 Every object is a JavaBean as well so you can use them with other libraries that recognize the JavaBean standard.

 I did not include the special mode objects such as the Diretide creeps or the Greevil stuff.
 I only included the main game objects.

-## Status
-This is beta level code and is guaranteed to have bugs and probably to change somewhat as I refine it.
-All the Java code is generated from a custom parser so its deeply ugly.

-I've also provided CSV files with the English name to Dota key mappings in case that is useful for you as well.
-They are under src/main/resources.

-## Planned
-I have several things planned for the near term:
-* Decent JavaDoc
-* More unit tests
-* A set of examples.